Pinpoint tests of the instrument cluster

 Yes

 INSTALL a new hazard warning light button.
-CHECK the system is working properly.
+CHECK that the system is operating correctly.

 No

 REPAIR the electrical circuit.
-Check the correct operation of the system.
+Check that the system is working properly.

 Yes